Make Your Workshops Funny

 3 Don’t deflect from the purpose of the session

 Having fun should make the workshop more productive.
 So make sure it doesn’t get in the way.
-Pick and choose your moments and don’t force fit a humourous interlude if it doesn’t feel right.
+Pick and choose your moments and don’t force a humourous interlude if it doesn’t feel right.

 Some suggestions